 There are Candy inks concentrated in aqueous phase

-There are also ultra-fine pearl pigments, which can be added to varnishes to add a slight pearly reflection to the finish.
+There are also ultra-fine dry pearl pigments, which can be added to clearcoats to give a slight pearlescent sheen to the finish.

 .